FAQs About Property Owner Negligence

 A first issue that should raise red flags is a request to sign a full release of claims.
 It may come with a small financial settlement or promise from the property owner that they will cover your medical bills.

 Signing a release is basically signing away your rights.
-If an injury is more serious than you anticipated or you are off work longer in a lengthy recovery, you may not have the resources to keep paying bills.
+If an injury is more serious than you anticipated or you are unable to work in a lengthy recovery, you may not have the resources to keep paying bills.

 What Documentation Should You Keep?